cssnr/vultr-python/README.md

 ## Usage

-You will need to create an api key and whitelist your IP address.
+You will need to create an api key and whitelist your IP address for most functions.
-Most functions do not work without an API Key.

 - [https://my.vultr.com/settings/#settingsapi](https://my.vultr.com/settings/#settingsapi)

-Initialize the class with your API Key or with the `VULTR_API_KEY` environment variable.
+Initialize the `Vultr` class with your API Key or use the `VULTR_API_KEY` environment variable.

 ```python
 from vultr import Vultr